 Here are the services that your generous monthly donation will be helping

 All of our services are free, and it surprises many to find out that we don’t receive any government funding.
 By committing to a monthly donation this GivingTuesday, you’ll be helping to support the following:

 Ongoing Client Education & Counselling

 Neurologists and doctors are busy, and the reality is that often there isn’t enough time during appointments.
 ESC is where patients can come and get questions answered, referrals completed as needed, and a place for understanding and support.

-Classroom & School Education (operating virtually due to COVID)
+Classroom & School Education (operating virtually)